 They make a wide range of allergy-friendly, nut-free snacks and products, including baking mixes, nut-free seed and fruit mixes, and chocolate chips for baking.
 (I use their mini chocolate chips in my recipe for vegan gluten-free mini chocolate chip muffins.)

-perfectlyfree – Products from this brand were to be included in my package of samples, but because I am in Canada and frozen foods don’t ship well, I couldn’t get them.
+Products from perfectlyfree were to be included in my package of samples, but because I am in Canada and frozen foods don't ship well, I couldn't get them.

 I checked out their website and learned a little about what they offer.
 They make allergy-friendly, non-dairy frozen bites and frozen desserts that are all big 8 free, meaning that their products are free from the top 8 allergens.
 If you have access to them, give them a try and let me know how you like them!

 Made Good is another brand often found in my cupboards (the chocolate chip granola bars, especially!)

 Their individually wrapped snacks are perfect for school lunches and after school snacks.
 Something fun about them: each of their granola bars contains a full serving of vegetables, but the only way you would know is by reading about it on the package.
 You don't taste any of it, seriously.

 They also make granola minis (see the pink box below), crispy squares, cereals, and their most recent offering, chocolate chips for baking!

 Back to Nature

 Good gluten-free crackers are hard to come by, but Back to Nature makes some delicious crackers, especially their Brown Rice, Sea Salt & Cracked Black Pepper crackers (they're really good with hummus or your favourite dairy-free cheese!).
 I'm snacking on some as I write this!